-All of university classrooms are equipped with computers, projection, and sound systems.
-The computers have high-speed internet connections and can accommodate USB/USBS, CDs, DVDs.
+All of the university classrooms are equipped with computers, projection, and sound systems.
+The computers have highspeed internet connections and can accommodate USB/USBS, CDs, DVDs.
 The university also provides a large, theater style room, and four computer labs for student use.
 These labs are equipped with up-to-date hardware and software.
-Combined, the university has 17 classrooms that will seat 380 students at any given time.
+Combined, the university has 16 classrooms that will seat 362 students at any given time.
 The student to faculty ratio is 9:1, and the average class size is seven students.
 The classrooms and corresponding seat number capacities are listed below.

 Classroom Capacity

-VD 103 18

 VD 201 10

 VD-202 18

 VD-203 18

 VD-204 24

 VD-205 24

 VD-206 18

 VD 207 18

 VD 208 12